fncbook/fnc/julia/chapter8.md

 :::{grid-item}

-Without pivoting, the LU factors have the same lower and upper bandwidth as the orignal matrix.
+Without pivoting, the LU factors have the same lower and upper bandwidth as the original matrix.

 :::